squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 3. Add methods to the existing class defintion (from [part 1](http://imranrashid.com/posts/learning-scala-macros/))

 Since what's left is mostly normal scala coding, I won't go through it in detail here.
 But you can take a look at the [full implementations](https://github.com/squito/learn_macros/blob/master/macros/src/main/scala/com/imranrashid/oleander/macros/ByteBufferBacked.scala).
-There are two versions of my annotation, `@ByteBufferBacked` with just getters, and `@MutableByteBufferBacked` which also adds in setters.
+There are two versions of my annotation, `@ByteBufferBacked` with just getters, and `@MutableByteBufferBacked` which also adds in setters, which can be used like so:

 <script src="https://gist.github.com/squito/7847796.js?file=final_api_example.scala"></script>